Henri Matisse

 he demonstrated an exceptional talent for expressing figures and space with minimal lines.

-His prints possess a tranquility and purity different from his paintings.
+His prints possess a stillness and purity distinct from his paintings.

 Despite their simple lines, they embody: